Preetamk97/CPP-Notes/36_Destructor.md

 using namespace std;

 // Global Variable
-// Its value will be same -- at one time -- for all the objects of the below class Number . int count = 0;
+// Its value will be same -- at one time -- for all the objects of the below class Number. int count = 0;

 class Number {